Does Homeowners Insurance Cover House Foundation Repair?

 - Water damage from plumbing, heating or air conditioning overflow

-If any of the above caused your foundation damage, then you can file a claim for your insurance company to reimburse you for the repairs.
+If any of the above caused your foundation damage, then you should be able to file a claim for your insurance company to reimburse you for the repairs.

 Events that aren't covered by most home insurers

-Unfortunately, many of the common reasons for foundation damage are events your company won't take responsibility for.
-If any of the following events caused the damage, your insurer will most likely reject your claim.
+Unfortunately, many of the common reasons for foundation damage are events insurance companies generally won't take responsibility for.
+If any of the following caused the damage, your insurer will most likely reject your claim.

 - Natural settling, cracking, shrinking, bulging or expansion of the foundation